Opentrons/protocol_framework/api/docs/v2/modules/absorbance_plate_reader.rst

 Dictionary Data
 ---------------

 The dictionary object returned by ``read()`` has two nested levels.
 The keys at the top level are the wavelengths you provided to ``initialize()``.
 The keys at the second level are string names of each of the 96 wells, ``"A1"`` through ``"H12"``.
 The values at the second level are the measured values for each wells.
-These values are floating point numbers between 0.0 and 4.0, representing unitless optical density.
+These values are floating point numbers, representing the optical density (OD) of the samples in each well.
+OD ranges from 0.0 (low sample concentration) to 4.0 (high sample concentration).

 The nested dictionary structure allows you to access results by index later in your protocol.
 This example initializes a multiple read and then accesses different portions of the results::